 Category: Tips

-So what are the tips?
+So, what are some tips?

-1. Feed your cat the right way
+1. Feed your cat correctly

-2. Change food only in case of emergency
+2. Change food only in emergency cases

 3. Brush your cat regularly